A Principled Approach to Bayesian Transfer Learning: Comparing Bayesian Transfer Methods using Posterior Predictive Checks

 where $\{\Btheta_j\}_{j=1}^N$ are the $N$ posterior samples from the chosen Bayesian transfer learning method.
 However, we show empirically in Section \ref{sec5} that the performance of the CLPPD is poor, in that it does not align with the ideal metrics in terms of which transfer method performs the best.
 Since the CLPPD is evaluated on the target data, we find that this metric artificially boosts the performance of the transfer methods that most rely on the target data for fitting.
-For example, as shown in Section \ref{sec5}, even when the source and target datasets are drawn using the same true parameter values, the CLPPD can suggest that only using the target data performs better than Bayesian updating.
-This behaviour does not align with the results produced by ideal metrics in Section \ref{sec5}.
+See Section \ref{sec5} for more discussion on why the CLPPD performs poorly in our Bayesian transfer learning context.

-Therefore, we propose to use LOO, so that each observation in the target dataset is tested, without being included in the dataset for inference and thus avoiding the overfitting problem that the CLPPD exhibits under the Bayesian transfer learning setting.
-In place of a test set, LOO instead repeatedly keeps a single data point as the current test and evaluates it with the posterior built from the remaining data, given by
+Therefore, we propose to use LOO-CV, so that each observation in the target dataset is tested, without being included in the dataset for inference and thus avoiding the overfitting problem that the CLPPD exhibits under the Bayesian transfer learning setting.
+In place of a test set, LOO-CV instead repeatedly keeps a single data point as the current test and evaluates it with the posterior built from the remaining data, estimated by

 where $\{\Btheta_{(-i, j)}\}_{j=1}^N$ are the $N$ posterior samples from the chosen Bayesian transfer learning method found without including $y_{\trg, i}$ in the target dataset.
-The computational cost of building $n$ posteriors, even for small $n$, motivates the use of importance sampling to reduce this cost.
-That is, for $y_{\trg, i}$ we reweight the posterior samples of $\pi(\Btheta_j | y_\trg)$ with the following
+The computational cost of building $n$ posteriors, even for small $n$, motivates the use of \textit{importance sampling} \citep{neal2001annealed,kahn1951estimation, kloek1978bayesian} to reduce this cost.
+That is, for $y_{\trg, i}$ we reweight the $j$th sample from the Bayesian transfer posterior that includes all the target data as follows

+where $y_{(\trg, -i)}$ is the target data without the $i$th observation, which simplifies to~$w_{-i}^{(j)}~=~p(y_{(\trg, i)}|\Btheta_j)^{-1}$ if the observations are conditionally independent given $\Btheta$.
+Then we take a weighted average inside our LOO-CV calculation to get the weighted LOO-CV (W-LOO-CV) as follows

-where $y_{\trg, -i}$ indicates removal of the $i$th data point from the target data.
-To ensure uniformly weighted posterior particles, we normalise the weights, resample with stratified sampling and then perform an in place random walk Metropolis-Hastings as in Algorithm~\ref{alg:mcmcm}.
-Alternative reweighting approaches could also be used, such as Pareto smoothed importance sampling \citep[PSIS,][]{vehtari2015pareto}, though these were not required in our examples and are not considered further here.
+where $W_{-i}^{(j)} = \frac{w_{-i}^{(j)}}{\sum_{k=1}^N w_{-i}^{(k)}}$.
+Alternative reweighting approaches could also be used, such as Pareto smoothed importance sampling \citep{vehtari2015pareto}, though these were not required in our examples and are not considered further here.

 \FloatBarrier